jorritfolmer/TA-dmarc/README.md

 ### Directory input

 TA-dmarc can watch a folder where you drop DMARC aggregate reports manually or otherwise.
-It will process files with .xml, .zip or .xml.gz extension, ingest them into Splunk, and move them to the done/ directory after succesful processing.
-Any invalid .xml, .zip or .xml.gz files are moved to the bad/ directory.
+It will read files with .xml, .zip or .xml.gz extention, ingest them into Splunk.
+Any invalid .xml, .zip or .xml.gz files are ignored.

+TA-dmarc will leave files untouched in the directory: it uses internal checkpointing to skip files that have been previously ingested.

 1. Go to the add-on's configuration UI and configure a new modular input by clicking on the "Inputs" menu.
 2. Click "Create new input"
 2. Select "DMARC directory"
 3. Configure:
    * Name: e.g. "production_dmarc_indir"
-   * Interval: how often to poll the directory where DMARC XML aggregate reports are dropped (see below)
+   * Interval: how often to poll the directory where DMARC XML aggregate reports are read from (see below)
    * Index: what Splunk index to send the aggregate reports to
-   * Directory: Location where DMARC aggregate report files are dropped
+   * Directory: Location where DMARC aggregate reports should be read from
    * Quiet time: Ignore files that have a modification time of less than n seconds ago.
-You can use this to prevent ingesting large files that are dropped on a share but take some time to transfer
+You can use this to prevent ingesting large files that are dropped on a network share but take some time to transfer
-   * Resolve IP: Whether or not to resolve the row source_ip in the DMARC XML aggregate reports
+   * Resolve IP: Whether or not to resolve the raw source_ip in the DMARC XML aggregate reports
 4. Click add

 ### IMAP input

-TA-dmarc can also fetch DMARC aggregate report attachments from mails on an IMAP server.
-It will process attachments in .zip or .gz format and ingest them into Splunk.
+TA-dmarc can fetch DMARC aggregate report attachments from mails on an IMAP server.
+It will process attachments in .xml, .zip or xml.gz format and ingest them into Splunk.

 TA-dmarc will leave the mails on the server: it uses internal checkpointing to skip mails that have been previously ingested.